Agentic vs Rules-Based Collections: What Changes in 2026

 What are agentic collections?

-Agentic collections use an LLM-native system that reads each account's context and decides the next action, rather than firing fixed reminders on a schedule.
-Monk's approach is 24% more effective than dunning.
+Agentic collections use an AI system that ingests each account's context and decides the next action, rather than firing fixed reminders on a schedule.
+Monk's approach is 24% more effective than standard dunning and resolves 88.2% of invoices without escalation.

-Why do rules-based collections fail on complex AR?
+Why do rules-based collections reach their limits on complex AR?

-Rules assume every future state can be enumerated.
-Usage-based pricing, multi-currency terms, and enterprise portals create exceptions that rules cannot handle, so the work falls back to people.
+Rules assume every future state can be enumerated in advance.
+Usage-based pricing, multi-currency terms, and enterprise portals create exceptions that a fixed tree cannot handle, so the work falls back to people.

 Is an agentic system safe and auditable?

 Yes.
-Policy layers cap permitted actions and financial thresholds, escalations route to humans, and every action is logged with the facts it referenced.
+Policy layers cap permitted actions and financial thresholds, escalations route to humans, and every action is logged with the facts it referenced, which often exceeds the transparency of legacy manual workflows.

 What results do Monk customers see?

-A 40%+ reduction in AR outstanding, a 2.4x increase in cash on hand in the first quarter, 26 hours saved per month, and 90%+ of invoices resolved without escalation.
+A 40% reduction in DSO, a 2.4x increase in cash on hand in the first quarter, 26 hours saved per month, and 88.2% of invoices resolved without escalation.

 Does agentic collections replace the finance team?